 They will need at least 60 minutes of intense exercise every day and will do well with exercise that involves mental stimulation, such as agility courses or interactive games with their master.
 As long as they have been socialized well as a young pup, and their herding instincts aren’t too strong, then they will thoroughly enjoy a good romp around in the local doggy park.

 The Australian Shepherd and the Australian Cattle dog are extremely intelligent dogs, and combining this with their love to please their master, they are quite easily trainable.
 However, as they are both so intelligent they require intense training, so if you do not rise to the challenge it will not be long until they become bored, or even outsmart you.
-It is for this reason that they are not for the novice owner.
+It is for this reason they are not for the novice owner.

 Ophthalmologist Evaluation – this evaluation screens for a list of eye issues, such as Cataracts and Collie Eye Anomaly.

-The Australian Cattle National Breed Club, in addition to the two tests described above for the Shepherd, suggest that he is tested for the following:
+The Australian Cattle National Breed Club, in addition to the two tests described above for the Shepherd, suggest he is tested for the following:

-Progressive Retinal Atrophy – this is another specific eye health issue prevalent in Cattle dogs, which overtime can, again, cause total blindness.
+Progressive Retinal Atrophy – this is another specific eye health issue prevalent in Cattle dogs, which over time can, again, cause total blindness.

-Brainstem Auditory Evoked Response Test – this is also known as the BAER test, and this is to ensure that he has a normal level of hearing in both ears.
+Brainstem Auditory Evoked Response Test – this is also known as the BAER test, and this is to ensure he has a normal level of hearing in both ears.
 It is believed that this health issue is heightened in Cattle dogs, simply because of the merle coloring.

-There are further health issues that both the Australian Shepherd and the Cattle dog are prone to, and so it is advised that breeders subject their dogs to these additional tests.
+There are further health issues both the Australian Shepherd and the Cattle dog are prone to, and so it is advised that breeders subject their dogs to these additional tests.
 Most reputable breeders will, but for more information check out the links above.

 The Australian Shepherd and the Australian Cattle dog are generally healthy dogs who both enjoy a long lifespan, and despite the Cattle dog being predisposed to more health issues than the Shepherd, on average, he enjoys one year longer than the Shepherd.

-Both breeds would do well on a high-quality kibble, and this is also the easiest way to ensure that your pup gets the best nutrients that he needs to avoid.
+Both breeds would do well on a high-quality kibble, and this is also the easiest way to ensure your pup gets the best nutrients he needs to avoid.
 Aussies can function well on several different dog foods, depending on your pup’s size and energy levels.

-The Australian Shepherd is slightly more demanding than the Cattle dog simply because he has a longer length coat.
-He will need brushing two or three times a week to ensure that his coat his kept manageable and tangle-free.
+The Australian Shepherd is slightly more demanding than the Cattle dog simply because he has a longer-length coat.
+He will need brushing two or three times a week to ensure his coat is kept manageable and tangle-free.

 Every other grooming aspect is the same as any average dog, such as monthly nail trimming, bathing once every 2 months, and cleaning ears regularly to prevent the buildup of wax.

-However, with both the Australian Shepherd and the Cattle dog, you should take extra care when checking their eyes, simply because they both suffer with a vast array of eye issues.
+However, with both the Australian Shepherd and the Cattle dog, you should take extra care when checking their eyes, simply because they both suffer from a vast array of eye issues.
 Be sure to check for any abnormalities or changes in their eyes, and see the Veterinarian if you are unsure of anything.

 The Australian Shepherd is slightly more expensive than the Australian Cattle dog.
 The price of a Shepherd pup starts from around $700, whereas the Cattle dog starts from around $500.
-This is mainly because the Shepherd is much more popular, and as a result there is more of a demand for him.
+This is mainly because the Shepherd is much more popular, and as a result, there is more of a demand for him.
 Of course, if you are after an award-winning working bloodline, then you can expect to pay much more than this.

 Both the Australian Shepherd and the Australian Cattle dog make for great family pets if you can train and socialize them accordingly.
 They are sweet, gentle, but also fun and energetic.
-There are differences between the two which may mean that one breed is more suited to you than the other, but as long as you can ensure that you provide them with everything that they need, then you are certainly onto a canine winner!
+There are differences between the two which may mean that one breed is more suited to you than the other, but as long as you can ensure you provide them with everything they need, then you are certainly onto a canine winner!